jondashkyle/index/web-thoughts-pt-1/text.md

 distributed                    centralized
 connective                       connected
 modular                           singular
-sporadic                          constant
-community                         investor
-specialized                        generic
 expressiveness                   usability
 phyles                            startups
-finite                             endless
-do it with others         do it for others
 ```

 - i made a [distributed web block](https://www.are.na/jon-kyle-mohr/distributed-web) on arena.